 In some retired shade.

-From the actions the poppy has taken, growing in this prime location, and the bold assertion of itself directly into the speaker’s line of sight, did it no favors.
+The actions the poppy has taken, growing in this prime location, and the bold assertion of itself directly into the speaker’s line of sight, did it no favors.
 She states that “no attention did it win,” by doing this.
 Although, this is not necessarily the case as she is now taking the time to describe what she is seeing.
 The poppy did make some impact on her, perhaps one that she would rather ignore.

 Although within its scarlet breast